delphicventurescode/lagxojafilozofio_chatbot_compiled_responses/samvaad_with_siddhartha_dave/README.md

-#README
+# README

 See other README.md's in this directory.

-For example, the README.md for the conversation with Prof. Wendy Doniger and the conversation with Prof. Michael Witzel.
+For example, see the main README.md for more information regarding this project and see the other READMEs for additional information (e.g. for info re: the conversation with the chatbot regarding Mr. Anand Manikutty's conversations with Prof. Wendy Doniger & Prof. Michael Witzel and Mr. Anand Manikutty's conversation with Prof. Bhaskaran Raman, see those READMEs).